 \section{Conclusion and Future Work}

-This paper discussed a new computer vision problem: the implicit infusion of spatial geometric prior knowledge acquired by a duplex-encoder teacher DNN model into a single-encoder student DNN model.
+\clr{This article discussed a new computer vision problem: the implicit infusion of spatial geometric prior knowledge acquired by a data-fusion teacher network into a single-modal student network.
 We contributed to both logit distillation and feature distillation by introducing the DWLD and the ARFD algorithms, respectively.
-We extend the DKD algorithm, by introducing a logit-wise dynamic weight controller, which assigns an appropriate weight to each logit.
-As for FD, we introduce two technical novelties: feature recalibration via kernel regression and in-depth feature consistency quantification via CKA.
-Through extensive experiments conducted with representative RGB-X semantic segmentation models on public autonomous driving datasets, we validate the effectiveness and superior performance of our developed LIX framework, which combines DWLD and ARFD.
-Our future work will primarily concentrate on refining the designs of DWLD and ARFD for greater feasibility.
+We extended the DKD algorithm, by introducing a logit-wise dynamic weight controller, which assigns an appropriate weight to each logit.
+As for FD, we introduced two novel techniques: feature recalibration via kernel regression and in-depth feature consistency quantification via CKA.
+Through extensive experiments conducted with representative RGB-X semantic segmentation networks on public autonomous driving datasets, we validated the effectiveness and superior performance of our developed LIX framework.
+Our future work will primarily concentrate on refining the designs of LIX for greater feasibility and generalizability.}

 {

 }